 - Recent TSA guidelines say, DO NOT to put your ecig batteries in your “checked-in” suitcase.
 Carry them in your carry-on luggage!
 The TSA claims that cheaply made e-cigarette batteries pose a fire risk if overheated….and baggage holds can get hot.

-- If you decide to check in your carry on, or if there's no room for it onboard and the nice attendant wants to put it in checked baggage, you must remove your ecig batteries from the case.
+- If you decide to check your carry on, or if there's no room for it onboard and the helpful attendant insists on putting it in checked baggage, you must remove your ecig batteries from the case.

-When I travel, I prefer taking one of my lighter weight vape pens.
+When I travel, I prefer taking one of my lighter weight vapes.
 Heavy vape MODs add weight to your luggage and today, every ounce counts.
 I carry my V2 ExBlanks or my amazing little Juul.